Happyemezie2/Hackbio-biocoding-internship/README.md

-## These are the steps taken to carry out the stage 0 task
+## These are the steps taken to carry out the stage 0 task using R
-- I am beautiful

-> I love Obim

-[] I love Bimbim

--box
+- I carried out the task using the data structure; dataframe.
+- I created a data frame called my.team, which stores information of my team members; Name, Slack username, email, Country, Discipline, Hobbies, and Language Preference.
 ```
 my.team <- data.frame(
 ```
-I carried out the task using the data structure; dataframe.
+I then used print(my.team) to display the contents of the data frame in the R console.

 - Below is the link to my github account
 - https://github.com/Happyemezie2/Hackbio-biocoding-internship/blob/Coding-internship/stage%20zero%20folder/doc%201